'We're Going To Tighten Screws,' Murphy Vows As List Of NJ Coronavirus Cases Reaches 890

 Good overall health is the best safeguard against contracting COVID-19, State Health Commissioner Judy Persichilli said.

-Those most at risk typically have an underlying medical condition, such as diabetes, hypertension and obesity, she said.
+Those most at risk typically have an underlying medical condition, such as diabetes, hypertension or obesity, she said.

 Insurance co-pays are being waived for those being tested, Murphy said.